avendure/VendurePlugin-Store-Credit/README.md

 # Store Credits Plugin

 Plugin to enable payments through store credits system.
+This plugin can be used in a multivendor scenario where the superadmin will create the store credits.

+Buyers and sellers can transact with store-credit.
+Platform Fee will diminish credit supply.

+##Creating store credit
+This plugin extends the admin-ui and adds a "store-credit" section to the side-nav menu.
+This should be only accessible by users with superadmin permissions

 ## Shop APIs